 Note: If comparing it to the Camino de Santiago – Saint Olav Ways walk is more of a hike and more challenging than the Camino overall.

+Don’t forget to train for this hike!
 It’s important to train for a big hike gradually and thoughtfully.
 So if you want to get ready for a Bucket List hiking trip, here’s how to get started training and gain momentum toward your hiking goal.

 2. You (Americans) Will Be In the Minority